 Daylight and UV Fluorescence

 Semi-transparent green gems sold as Hydrogrossular Garnet are probably Idocrase (Vesuvianite species) rather than Garnet.
 The gem below (left) was incorrectly represented by the seller as Hydrogrossular.
-Due to a grainy internal texture, this Idocrase gem is not completely transparent, but this degree of clarity is not seen even in the finest examples of genuine faceted Hydrogrossular from Siberia.
-The 2 photos below compare semi-transparent faceted Pakistani Idocrase (left) with a translucent faceted Siberian Hydrogrossular (right).
+Due to a grainy internal texture, this Idocrase gem is not completely transparent, but this degree of clarity is not seen even in the finest examples of genuine faceted Hydrogrossular from Siberia (below right).
+The 2 photos below compare semi-transparent faceted Pakistani Idocrase with a translucent faceted Siberian Hydrogrossular.

-Hygrosgrossular is more common in its opaque to semi-translucent form, which is often sold by the trade name "Transvaal Jade" (from the Transvaal region, South Africa).
+Hydrogrossular occurs most often as an opaque to semi-translucent material, which is often sold by the trade name "Transvaal Jade" (from the Transvaal region, South Africa).
 This form, which can at times be a mixture of Hydrogrossular and Zoisite, is fashioned into carvings and cabochons.
 The rich green cabochon below is not Jade, but it does make a convincing natural imitation of green Jadeite or Nephrite.
-Dark green Hydrogrossular gems have higher refractive indices (1.725-1.728) than lighter green Hydrogrossulars, and their graph points plot closer toward the Uvarovite end member, indicating detectable vanadium/chromium content and/or lower hydrous content content.
+Dark green Hydrogrossular gems have higher refractive indices (1.725-1.728) than lighter green Hydrogrossulars, and their graph points plot closer toward the Uvarovite end member, possibly indicating detectable vanadium/chromium content and/or lower hydrous content content.

 "Transvaal Jade" is Hydrogrossular Garnet that Imitates Genuine Jade